neha-kay/Kiko-plus/_posts/2017-06-02-life-perspective.md

 This leads to the second belief, that . . .

 ### Life owes one nothing at all.
 Nothing whatsoever.
 By being born, I'm entitled to neither a good life nor a happy family nor a great career.
-If anything, by sheer probability, I'm entitled to a disadvantaged life; afterall, __at least 80% of humanity lives on less than $10 a day__.
+If anything, by sheer probability, I'm entitled to a disadvantaged life; after all, __at least 80% of humanity lives on less than $10 a day__.

-By some miracle, I was born into the 0.10% of the world that has access to internet, a top education, and the comfort of having time and freedom to write this blog.
+By some miracle, I was born into the 0.10% of the world that has access to the internet, a top education, and the comfort of having time and freedom to write this blog.
 I know that's something that I need to appreciate and value more often.

 <p align="center">
   <img src="/images/posts/privilege.png">